easymock/easymock/easymock-cdiextension/README.md

 This project is an Easymock CDI extension.

 It provides mock injection in test classes and fields explicitly annotated with @TestSubject.
-Each test class in execution has its own test context, so you can have the same CDI bean behaving as a strict mock in one test and as a nice mock in another one.
+Each test class in execution has its own test context, so you can have the same CDI bean behaving as a strict mock in one test and as a normal bean in another one.

 Browse the unit tests to see how the tests looks like (https://github.com/marciopd/easymock/blob/master/easymock-cdiextension/src/test/java/org/easymock/cdi/DefaultMockTest.java).

-This extension also supports:
+This extension also provides:
+- An EasyMock junit runner that bootstaps CDI (EasyMockCdiRunner).
+- EasyMockSupport injection (Ex: https://github.com/marciopd/easymock/blob/master/easymock-cdiextension/src/test/java/org/easymock/cdi/EasyMockSupportTest.java).
 - CDI interceptors unit testing (Ex: https://github.com/marciopd/easymock/blob/master/easymock-cdiextension/src/test/java/org/easymock/cdi/interceptor/InterceptorTest.java).
-- EasyMockSupport injection (Ex: https://github.com/marciopd/easymock/blob/master/easymock-cdiextension/src/test/java/org/easymock/cdi/EasyMockSupportTest.java).

 JIRA feature request linked with this fork at: https://jira.codehaus.org/browse/EASYMOCK-126 .
 If you agree, please vote.